ytdl-org/youtube-dl/README.md

                                      this date (i.e. inclusive)
     --dateafter DATE                 Download only videos uploaded on or after this date (i.e. inclusive)
+    --stopatfirst                    Stop downloading of further videos when the first video is not in daterange
     --min-views COUNT                Do not download any videos with less than COUNT views
     --max-views COUNT                Do not download any videos with more than